Edmund Hillary was the first person to climb Mount Everest, but he couldn't have done it without Sherpa Tenzing Norgay.

-Tenzing Norgay was born Namgyal Wangdi, most likely in 1914 in either Nepal or Tibet.
-Despite conflicting accounts of his early years, all agree he took his first breath near the Himalayas — the area that would one day make him famous for leading Hillary to its highest peak.
+Tenzing Norgay was born Namgyal Wangdi, most likely in 1914, either in Nepal or in Tibet.
+Despite conflicting accounts of his early years, all agree that he took his first breath near the Himalayas — the area that would one day make him famous for leading Hillary to the top of the world.

-In his youth, his father took him to see a Lama at the Rongbuk Monastery, after which he changed his name to Tenzing Norgay.
+In his youth, his father took him to see a Lama at the Rongbuk Monastery, after which he changed his son’s name to Tenzing Norgay.
 That translates to “wealthy fortunate follower of religion.”
-This was something his father hoped he’d become, but ultimately Norgay chose another path.
+Of course, this was something his father hoped he’d become, but ultimately Norgay chose another path.

 Norgay spent his early childhood in Kharta, Tibet as the 11th of 13 children.
-As a young boy he’d run away from home repeatedly, each time attempting to go off on a mountaineering adventure in Kathmandu, Nepal or Darjeeling, India.
-After sending him to a monastery to try his hand at being a monk, his parents sent him to Nepal to work for a sherpa family in Khumbu.
+As a young boy, he’d run away from home repeatedly, each time attempting to go off on a mountaineering adventure in Kathmandu, Nepal or Darjeeling, India.
+After sending him to a monastery to try his hand at being a monk, his parents took him to Nepal to work for a Sherpa family in Khumbu.

-Norgay got his first shot at an Everest expedition when he was just 20 years old in 1935 on an expedition led by Eric Shipton.
+Norgay got his first shot at an Everest adventure when he was just 20 years old in 1935 — during an expedition led by English mountaineer Eric Shipton.
 It was by sheer chance that Norgay even went.
-At the last minute, two other sherpas failed their medical tests, and Norgay stepped in to replace them.
+At the last minute, two other Sherpas failed their medical tests, and Norgay stepped in to replace them.